carlosgj/ashcomm/README.md

 more work because the Z12 and micro-Z have very different file systems (and my Z12 died last night -- but a replacement is on its way).

 ashcomm.py has a number of command line options, most of which are used to populate the RINEX report header.
+At a minimum, you will need to specify the serial port (e.g., for Linux, "/dev/tytS0"), and the baud rate.
+To run the program, type "ashcomm.py" followed by the desired options

-The "runash.sh" shell script includes them all and can be used as a template.
-At present, the RINEX file information (site name, project, etc.) are written to the RINEX file header, but not uploaded into the receiver.  e.g., if you set the sitename via ashcomm.py command line, that name will be used by the program, but the receiver won't know about it.
+The proviced "runash.sh" shell script runs the program, including all the available options (with mainly made-up values); it can be used as a template for your needs.
+Options setting RINEX data fields (site name, project, etc.) are written to the RINEX file header, but not uploaded into the receiver.  e.g., if you set the site name via ashcomm.py command line, that name will be used by the program, but the receiver won't know about it.
 This may change.

-To run the program, type "ashcomm.py" followed by the desired options, or use the runash.sh shell script after customizing it for your needs.
+There is a command-line option for the name of the output file.
+If it is set, that name will be used after deleting any illegal characters.
+If the file name is not set, ashcomm will build one in the recommended format from the 4-character site name, the day of the year, and the hour.
+If the site name is not provided, it is set to "NONE" and that is used in the file name.
+If the program is about to overwrite an existing file, you will be warned and given an opportunity to bail out before doing any damage.

+The program writes a few lines of information to STDOUT and provides an ever-growing line of dots to show progress.
+Setting the verbose option causes a bunch of debugging information to be printed to STDOUT, most of which is variable printouts that I used for debugging.